sandeepstpi246/fabzero/vinyl-cutter.md

 The blade of the cutter has to be adjusted in such a way that it cuts only the vinyl and not the adhesive sheet below the vinyl.

-## Experiment- Vinyl Cutting by Roland GS-24 Vinyl Cutter
+## Task- Vinyl Cutting by Roland GS-24 Vinyl Cutter

 Vinyl Cutter was demonstrated to the set of participants.
 The raw material used in the Vinyl Cutter was a Blue colored Vinyl Sheet.
 Vinyl Cutter is used by companies working in the field of signage and logo designing.